-Your computer is equipped with an HDMI INPUT port that enables you to connect a device with the HDMI output port, such as a hard disk drive recorder, to the computer.
+Your computer is equipped with an HDMI INPUT port that enables you to connect a device with the HDMI output port, such as a hard disk drive recorder and a video game player, to the computer.
 With the HDMI Input function, the computer can receive the high-definition video and sound outputs from the connected device and you can view and hear them on the computer without turning on your computer and starting Windows.